 Even though welding is a well-established production process in manufacturing industries and it has a significant influence on the finished geometry as well as on the material properties of the processed part, it is still often neglected in the virtual process chain.
 In this contribution novel developments for the heat transfer solver in LS-DYNA[®] are presented, which are designed to close this gap in the virtual process chain.
+In order to ensure a seamless data transition between stages without complex procedures, all new developments are applicable to solid and shell discretized geometries.

 First of all, the new keyword BOUNDARY_THERMAL_WELD_TRAJECTORY is presented that provides an easy and flexible input structure for a heat source moving along a prescribed and, possibly, geometrically complex path for thermo-mechanically coupled and thermal only simulations.
-As the user can choose from a list of pre-defined equivalent heat source models and this list is very easily extendable, the new feature is potentially applicable to all fusion welding processes.

-Due to high temperatures, high temperature gradients and very high temperature rates present in welding applications, phase transformations in the microstructure of the material play a crucial role in the process.
-The new LS-DYNA material model MAT_GENERALIZED_PHASE_CHANGE/#MAT_254 allows to distinguish between up to 24 different phases in the microstructure.
-For each of the possible phase transitions the user can choose from a list of generic and well-established transformation models.
-Therefore, the model is for example applicable to a wide range of steel and aluminium alloys.
-Transformation induced plasticity and strains as well as annealing effects have also been incorporated into the new material formulation.
+Due to high temperatures, temperature gradients and temperature rates present in welding applications, phase transformations in the microstructure of the material play a crucial role in the process.
+The new material model MAT_GENERALIZED_PHASE_CHANGE/#254 allows to distinguish up to 24 different phases in the microstructure.
+For each of the possible phase transitions the user can choose from a list of generic and well-established transformation models making the model applicable to a wide range of steel and aluminum alloys.